 Transitional Structure

-A number of groups are in the process of being set up to help develop and provide feedback on the Platform Plan.
+A number of groups have been set up to help develop and provide feedback on the Platform Plan.

 Transitional Advisory Group